 Seasoning it a day ahead isn't essential, but adds to the depth of flavor.
-But listen, as far as flavor goes, you're well covered since you're cooking the whole bird in coconut milk and aromatics.
-You'll need a heavy pot that will hold the chicken snugly, such as a Dutch oven, though you don't need the lid for this particular recipe.
+But listen, as far as flavor goes, you're well-covered since you're cooking the whole bird in coconut milk and aromatics.
+You'll need a heavy pot that will hold the chicken snugly, such as a Dutch oven, although you don't need the lid for this particular recipe.

 Chicken in Coconut Milk with Lemongrass